 Digitalization research has a special "fondness" for governance, too, since many of its research questions deal with the alteration of societal governance through digitalization.
 Researchers ask how algorithms "govern" our decision-making, how wearables entice new ways of self-governance, or how government institutions and procedures change in response to digitalization efforts (e.g. open government, data exchange infrastructures etc.).
 Moreover, the policy field of Internet regulation and digitalization has itself a governance structure that was pioneering network governance forums, but is now subject to criticism (Pohle and Thiel 2020).
-In all of these cases, we may therefore ask for the divergent imaginaries of society and democratic governance, engaging with at least three dimensions: the metaphors and narratives that describe reality; the linked understanding of subjectivity, society, politics; and the proposals and practices derived from this kind of reasoning.
+In all of these cases, we may therefore ask for the divergent imaginaries of society and democratic governance, engaging with at least three dimensions: the metaphors and narratives that describe reality; the linked concepts of subjectivity, society, technology, and politics; and the proposals and practices derived from this kind of reasoning.

 Starting from a similar set of questions, Dahlberg (2011) already argued that there are conflicting views on what constitutes a desirable digital democracy.
 What he found in an unsystematic review ranged from a liberal-individualist project to deliberative and counter-public approaches to anarchist-Marxist designs.
 His review has the merit of pointing out that both democracy and digitalization are actively designed in relation to each other, and that those designs differ significantly.
-It thus ventures beyond a fascination with cyber-exceptionalism, the only set of political ideas digitalization research addressed in some depth (Barbrook and Cameron 1996).
+Thus, it ventures beyond a fascination with cyber-exceptionalism, the only set of political ideas digitalization research addressed in some depth (Barbrook and Cameron 1996).

 Yet, Dahlberg's analysis is somewhat unbalanced.
 It positions an amorphous hegemonic block of liberal individualism against rather minor academic alternatives.
-At the same time, it misses much more influential political traditions, such as political sovereignty or network-like forms of governance, a pair which we have already seen is pitched against each other in debates about how to design political institutions in the digital era.
+At the same time, it misses much more influential political traditions, such as political sovereignty or network-like forms of governance, a pair which, as we have already seen, is pitched against each other in debates about political institutions in the digital era.
 Finally, Dahlberg focusses on concepts of democracy alone, while leaving aside the adjunct political concepts of governance and the larger social imaginaries grounding them.

-In interpretive social science, however, there are research programs useful to enhance our understanding of the governance rationalities that attempt to shape the digital society and its political infrastructure.
-Let us have a look at two major proposals, the decentered theory of governance by political theorist Mark Bevir (2010, 2013, 2020; Bevir and Rhodes 2003) and the so-called pragmatic sociology proposed by Luc Boltanski and Laurent Thévenot (1999, 2000, 2006) and continued by Boltanski and Chiapello (2005).
-Digitalization research may turn to those and to their amalgamation of sociology of knowledge, political theory, and intellectual history.
+For a more comprehensive analysis, digitalization research can draw on interpretive approaches that addresses the link of social self-interpretations and governance practices through critical conceptual analysis.
+To better grasp how this approach may enhance our understanding of competing governance rationalities in the digital society, let us have a look at two standing proposals that combine political theory, intellectual history, and the sociology of knowledge - the decentered theory of governance by political theorist Mark Bevir (2010, 2013, 2020; Bevir and Rhodes 2003) and the pragmatic sociology proposed by Luc Boltanski and Laurent Thévenot (1999, 2000, 2006) and continued by Boltanski and Chiapello (2005).